supersjgk/pyolbot/README.md

-# Overleaf Automation Bot (pyolbot)
+# Overleaf Automation Bot to Appear Active (pyoverleafbot)

 ### Overview
-pyolbot is built to help users appear active on collaborative Overleaf projects.
+pyoverleafbot is built to help users appear active on collaborative Overleaf projects.
 It automates iinteractions with Overleaf.

 ### Tech Stack
 - Python